Icybee/module-users/README.md

 be relative to a target, a module for instance.

-The following example demonstrates how to verify is a user has the permission to update his own profile, or if he has the permission to administrate the module Users.
+The following example demonstrates how to verify is a user has the permission to update his own profile, or if he has the permission to administer the module Users.

 ```php
 <?php